 Now, it's easy to dismiss these concerns given just how salty the Apex Legends community can get over just about anything.
 I mean, the SBB outrage is probably the only reason why "nerf R-301/R-99/Peacekeeper" posts have dropped in frequency, and the nerf-callers often go by how they feel, rather than the truth.

-However, one of the more reputable players, Aceu, has chimed in on the subject, jokingly suggesting that Respawn are going for the world record in how fast they can ruin a perfectly good game.
+However, one of the more reputable players, Aceu, has on the subject, jokingly suggesting that Respawn are going for the world record in how fast they can ruin a perfectly good game.
 He attributed the declining playerbase to the devs' recent decisions, SBMM being the most notable one.

 Apex Legends senior system designer Eric Hewitt recently said, "SBMM will become the norm for most MP games, as there is indisputable evidence through data that it helps out something like 80-90% of the community with retention for most of those games... which hurts us 10%’ers, I know".